Ashish-Basetty/Ashish-Basetty.github.io/README.md

 My Personal Webiste built with Jekyll off of a Bootstrap template, and hosted on Github Pages.
-Template from *jeromelachaud* from !(this repo)[https://github.com/jeromelachaud/freelancer-theme].
+Template from *jeromelachaud* from [this repo](https://github.com/jeromelachaud/freelancer-theme).
 Easy to read summary of my projects and skills, as well as a little bit about me.

 ---------